Tradescantia spathacea (Boat Lily) Indoor Care, Propagation, Common Problems

 Watering

-Water Boat Lily thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings and maintain the soil moderately moist.
+Water your Moses-in-the-Cradle thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist but not soggy to prevent mushy, yellowing leaves.

-Cut down on watering in cold season to keep the soil slightly moist as growth is minimal but do not allow the soil to dry out completely.
+Cut down on watering in cold season to keep the soil slightly moist as growth is minimal.
+Do not allow the soil to dry out completely for a prolonged period to prevent wilting and drooping leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to yellowing and root-rot.
+Avoid getting water on the leaves, as excess moisture can cause fungal diseases.

 Temperature and Humidity